Easy restaurant style fried rice that you can make at home in 20 minutes! The perfect way to use up leftover rice sitting in the fridge.

 Favorite Fried Rice Recipe

 This easy fried recipe is super versatile.
 Feel free to throw in more vegetables if you’d like.
 Mushrooms, chopped broccoli and/or bell peppers make a great addition.
-Or make it a main dish by adding in cooked protein like diced chicken, pork, steak or shrimp.
+Or make it a main dish by adding in cooked protein like diced chicken, steak or shrimp.
+We love to use leftover pork in this ham fried rice!

-We love to serve along side of sweet and sour chicken.
-It seriously tastes like takeout, but is better for you, less expensive and can be made in the comfort of your own home.
+We love to serve along side of Kung Pao chicken, sweet and sour chicken with homemade egg rolls.
+It seriously tastes like takeout from a Chinese restaurant, but is better for you, less expensive and can be made in the comfort of your own home.
 So easy and delicious!

 Yes, the rice should be cooked prior to frying.
 However, using cold rice is key.
 It helps it get crispier in the skillet and prevent any mushiness.
 I love to make a big batch for a meal a couple of days before and save half for later.
 Use 1 1/4 cups uncooked rice to make 4 cups of cooked rice for this recipe.

-- Use cold rice.
-As mentioned above, be sure to use cold rice.
+Use cold rice.
+I love to prep the rice the day before or early in the morning.
+As mentioned above, be sure to use a long grain rice.
 It prevents it from getting mushy and lumping together in the pan.
+Also, use a wok pan on medium high heat with oil for best results.

 Any leftovers will stay fresh in the refrigerator for up to 3 days.
 Just make sure to store it in an airtight container with a lid.
 It will also keep in the freezer for up to 1 month.
 Let thaw in the fridge overnight, then reheat on the stove or in the microwave until warm.